Visa Inc.: History

 However, after Williams and some of his closest associates left, BofA management realized that BankAmericard was salvageable.
-They conducted a "massive effort" to clean up after Williams, imposed proper financial controls, published an open letter to 3 million households across the state apologizing for the credit card fraud and other issues their card raised and eventually were able to make the new financial instrument work.
+They conducted a "massive effort" to clean up after Williams, imposed proper financial controls, published an open letter to 3 million households across the state apologizing for the credit card fraud and other issues its card raised and eventually were able to make the new financial instrument work.
 By May 1961, the BankAmericard program became profitable for the first time.
 At the time, BofA deliberately kept this information secret and allowed then-widespread negative impressions to linger in order to ward off competition.
 This strategy worked until 1966, when BankAmericard's profitability had become far too big to hide.

 The original goal of BofA was to offer the BankAmericard product across California, but in 1966, BofA began to sign licensing agreements with a group of banks outside of California, in response to a new competitor, Master Charge (now Mastercard), which had been created by an alliance of several regional bankcard associations to compete against BankAmericard.
 BofA itself (like all other U.S. banks at the time) could not expand directly into other states due to federal restrictions not repealed until 1994.
 Over the following 11 years, various banks licensed the card system from Bank of America, thus forming a network of banks backing the BankAmericard system across the United States.
 The "drops" of unsolicited credit cards continued unabated, thanks to BofA and its licensees and competitors until they were outlawed in 1970, but not before over 100 million credit cards had been distributed into the American population.